contiki-os/contiki/cpu/6502/README.md

 make goal.
 The values of the high-level configuration macros are not tracked by the build so a manual rebuild is necessary on any change.
 The following high-level configuration macros may be set:

+- WITH_SLIP
+    - Default: 0
+    - Purpose: Use SLIP (based on RS232 driver coming with cc65) instead of Ethernet.

 - MTU_SIZE
     - Default: 1500